 Userscripts are snippets of code that are executed after the loading of certain webpages.
 This script does this after the loading of the Waze Map Editor.
 In order to run userscripts in your browser, you are adviced to use Firefox or Google Chrome.

 You will need to install an add-on that manages userscripts for this to work.
-If you use Firefox, you should install GreaseMonkey and for Google Chrome you should install TamperMonkey.
+There is TamperMonkey for Firefox and Chrome.

 After installing a userscript, you will be able to find it working on the site(s) specified.
 Do note that if you had the page open before installing the userscript, you will first need to refresh the page.